Today's Articles

 The Campaign Against Racial Discrimination is formed.

-*The Campaign Against Racial Discrimination (CARD) is celebrated on this date in 1964.
-This was a British organization that lobbied for race relations legislation.
+*This date in 1964 marks the celebration of the Campaign Against Racial Discrimination (CARD), a British organization that lobbied for race relations legislation.

 CARD's founding members included Jocelyn Barrow, Marion Glean, politician Anthony Lester, London County Councillor David Pitt, historian C.L.R.
 James, Dipak Nandy, and the sociologist Hamza Alavi.
-Lawyer Richard Small served as CARD's press officer; it was founded in 1964 and lasted until 1967.
+Lawyer Richard Small served as CARD's press officer.
+The organization was founded in 1964 and lasted until 1967.

 New Poem Each Day